barryclark/jekyll-now/_posts/2023-01-07-marketing-advice-from-open-source-founders.md

 The majority of the time, you are targeting a technical audience, so you need to write things of value.

-Jan Cizmar from Tolgee, an open-source app localization tool, gave some insights into their content strategy,
+Jan Cizmar from Tolgee, an <a href="https://tolgee.io" target="_blank">open-source app localization tool</a>, gave some insights into their content strategy,

 “What has worked best for us is to build the product publicly and share content about that.